 Day 5 Ilha Grande/Paraty

-Explore colonial Paraty, and opt to chill on the beach or visit a cachaÇa distillery.
+Head to colonial Paraty, explore the cobblestone streets and opt to visit a cachaÇa distillery.

 Day 6 Paraty (1B)

-Free day in Paraty to explore, chill on the beach or take an optional boat tour to nearby islands.
+Free day in Paraty to explore, take an optional boat tour to nearby islands and stunning beaches.

 Day 7 Paraty/Iguassu Falls

-Skip the bus ride and hop a flight to Iguassu.
+Skip the bus ride and hop on a flight to Iguassu falls.

 Day 8 Iguassu Falls (1B)